 by Corey Walker

-Campus Reform reached out to the University of Colorado for comment, but they have not responded.
+Campus Reform reached out to Deborah Ball and the University of Michigan for comment; this article will be updated accordingly.

 – – –

 Corey Walker is a writer for Campus Reform.

 Background photo “University of Michigan Law School” by Flavinista (CC BY-SA 4.0), photo “The Outlook for U.S. Education” by Gerald R. Ford School of Public Policy University of Michigan (CC BY-ND 2.0).